-Policy Document Legislative Authority/Applicability Key Policies the Greater Golden Horseshoe growth plan area.
+Policy Document Legislative Authority/Applicability Key Policies Growth Plan for the Greater Golden Horseshoe (Growth Plan) The Growth Plan applies to the area designated as the Greater Golden Horseshoe growth plan area.
 All decisions made on or after May 16, 2019 in respect of the exercise of any authority that affects a planning matter will conform with this Plan, subject to any legislative or regulatory provisions providing otherwise.
-(Growth Plan 1.2.2) To ac development of the Greater Golden Horseshoe growth plan area.
-All decisions made on or after May 16, 2019 in respect of the exercise of any authority that affects a planning matter will conform with this Plan, subject to any legislative or regulatory provisions providing otherwise.
 (Growth Plan 1.2.2) Within settlement areas, growth will be focused in delineated built-up areas; strategic growth areas; locations with existing or planned transit; and, areas with existing or planned public service facilities.
 (Growth Plan 2.2.1.2 c) Complete communities will feature a diverse mix of land uses; improve social equity and quality of life; provide a range and mix of housing options; provide convenient access to a range of transportation options, public service facilities, open spaces and parks, and healthy, local and affordable food options; provide a more compact built form; mitigate and adapt to climate change impacts; and, integrate green infrastructure.
 (Growth Plan 2.2.1.4) To achieve minimum intensification and density targets, municipalities will develop and implement urban design and site design official plan policies and other supporting documents that direct the development of high quality public realm and compact built form.
 (Growth Plan 5.2.5.6) Region of Peel Official Plan (ROP) The Region of Peel approved MOP on September 22, 2011, which is the primary instrument used to evaluate development applications.
 The proposed development applications were circulated to the Region who has advised that in its current state, the applications meet the requirements for exemption from Regional approval.
-Local official plan amendments are generally exempt from approval where they have had regard for the Provincial Policy Statement and applicable Provincial Plans, where the City Clerk has certified that processing was completed in accordance with the Planning Act and where the Region has advised that no Regional official plan amendment is required to accommodate the local official plan amendment.
+Local official plan amendments are generally exempt from approval where they have had regard for the Provincial Policy Statement and applicable Provincial Plans, where the City Clerk has certified that processing was completed in accordance with the Planning Act and where the Region has advised that no Regional official plan amendment.
 The Region provided additional comments which are discussed in Section 8 of this Appendix.
 The ROP identifies the subject lands as being located within Peel's Urban System.
 General objectives of ROP, as outlined in Section 5.3, include conserving the environment, achieving sustainable development, establishing healthy complete communities, achieving intensified and compact form and mix of land uses in appropriate areas that efficiently use land, services, infrastructure and public finances, while taking into account the characteristics of existing communities and services, and achieving an urban form and densities that are pedestrian-friendly and transit supportive.